Pink fairy armadillo: Thermoregulation and external shell

-Its fine hair has been found to be beneficial for thermoregulation in an environment with highly variable temperatures.
-Night temperatures in Argentinian plains can get very low, and since the armadillo is nocturnal it needs the fur to conserve heat while it is being active outside its burrow.
+Its fine hair is beneficial for thermoregulation in an environment with highly variable temperatures.
+Night temperatures in Argentinian plains can get very low, and since the armadillo is nocturnal, it needs the fur to conserve heat while it is being active outside its burrow.

 Armadillos are well known for leathery shells covering the majority of the dorsal side.
 The pink fairy armadillo has this characteristic as well, but its shell is much softer and more flexible.
-Though the shell is close enough to the body for blood vessels to be seen through the armor, this protective part of the animal is only attached via a thin membrane along the spinal column of the animal.
+Though the shell is close enough to the body for blood vessels to be seen through the armor, this protective part of the animal is only attached via a thin membrane along the spinal column of the animal.The species possesses a unique integumentary system where its dorsal shield, or carapace, is only connected to the body along a median ridge, allowing the entire body beneath the shield to be covered by continuous fur which is hypothesized to provide thermal insulation.

 The pink fairy armadillo can curl up to protect the vulnerable soft underside, covered with dense white hair.
 The armored shell consists of 24 bands that allow the animal to curl up in a ball, and the armor is flattened in the posterior portion of the animal so that it can compress dirt behind it as it is digging.
 This compression strategy is thought to help prevent tunnel collapses.
 Lastly, the shell itself is also thought to help with thermoregulation.
-Since the underlying blood vessels are so close to the surface, the animal can control the amount of functional surface area exposed to the environment in order to retain or lose heat.
+Since the underlying blood vessels are so close to the surface, the animal can control the amount of functional surface area exposed to the environment to retain or lose heat.
 Like most armadillos, they rely mostly on a sense of smell to find each other and their prey.

 Burrowing lifestyle

-The armadillo has two massive sets of claws on its front and hind limbs which help it to dig the burrows in compacted soil very quickly.
+The armadillo has two massive sets of claws on its front and hind limbs, which help it to dig burrows in compacted soil very quickly.
 The pink fairy armadillo is nicknamed the "sand-swimmer" because it is said that it can "burrow through the ground as fast as a fish can swim in the sea."
-The claws are large relatively to the size of the animal, hindering its ability to walk on a hard surface.
+The claws are relatively large for the size of the animal, hindering its ability to walk on a hard surface.

+The arrangement of their hair in the moving bands and the pelvic buckler has been believed to be a biomechanical adaptation.
+This adaptation allows for an enhancement to their digging ability through the sandy soil.

-Along with these unique traits, the pink fairy armadillo has greatly reduced eyes and relies highly on touch and hearing to navigate.
-It also has a torpedo-shaped body in order to reduce the amount of drag it may encounter while working in tunnels and a thick, hairless tail that it uses for balance and stability while using its other limbs to dig.
+Along with these unique traits, the pink fairy armadillo has greatly reduced eyes and relies heavily on touch and hearing to navigate.
+It also has a torpedo-shaped body that reduces the amount of drag it may encounter while working in tunnels and a thick, hairless tail that it uses for balance and stability while using its other limbs to dig.

+Etymology

+The genus name comes from Ancient Greek χλαμύς (khlamús), meaning "cloak", and φόρος (phóros), "bearing".
+The specific epithet truncatus means "maimed" in Latin, referring to the species' trincated plates.